GrimoireGL/GrimoireJS/CONTRIBUTING.md

 * All of the packages must work on both Mac and Windows.
 * Do not change required the required version of Node.js (If you need　to do that, please raise an issue.)
-* Do not change the required softwares.
+* Do not change the required software.
 We do not want to make development environment complex for new contributors.

 ## How to use git.
 We do not request you to do rebase when you push to our repository,provided your comments well to your commits.